brunohmg89/GCP-DigitalLeader/Annotation/Questions-1.md

     :black_large_square: None of the Above

-    > Container Registry is a single place for your team to manage Docker images, perform vulnerability analysis, and decide who can access what with fine-grained access control
+    > Container Registry is a single place for your team to manage Docker images, perform vulnerability analysis, and decide who can access what with fine-grained access control<br>
     _O Container Registry é um local único para sua equipe gerenciar imagens do Docker, realizar análises de vulnerabilidades e decidir quem pode acessar o quê com controle de acesso refinado_

 ---